Girl groups in the Drag Race franchise: Drag Race Italia

 Barry Levitt of Vulture said the Rusical on the second season of Drag Race Italia felt like a girl group challenge.
 Participants in Lady Gaga: The Unauthorized Rusical included challenge winner La Petite Noire as well as Nehellenia.

+Drag Race México and Latina Royale

+Drag Race México: Latina Royale had a girl group challenge (episode "Guerra de Grupas").

 Drag Race Philippines and Drag Race Philippines: Slaysian Royale

 Captivating Katkat (top left), Marina Summers (top right), Maxie (bottom left), and Precious Paula Nicole (bottom right) are members of Reyna.

 The first season of Drag Race Philippines had a girl group challenge.
 Members of the Flexbomb Girls included Turing, who was deemed the winner of the challenge, as well as Eva Le Queen, Lady Morgana, and Marina Summers.
 The group performed "Pop Off Ate", which Pride.com said became "a viral sensation in the fandom".
 The other group was Pink Pussy Energy (or PPE), which included Gigi Era, Minty Fresh, Precious Paula Nicole, Viñas DeLuxe, and Xilhouete.

 On the third season, two competing girl groups recorded original verses for the song "Dapat Pakak".

 The episode "Asian Eyyy!" of the spin-off series Drag Race Philippines: Slaysian Royale had a girl group challenge.

 Members of the girl group REYN4 include contestants Captivating Katkat, Marina Summers, Maxie Andreison, and Precious Paula Nicole.